Hevand/AzureDevOpsAgents_on_AKS/README.md

 # DevOps
 ## About
-As companies accelerate their move to the cloud, they run into scenarios where empowering employees, securing the environment and running costs start to negatively impact one another.
+As companies accelerate their move to the cloud, they run into scenarios where empowering employees, having a secure environment and cloud consumption start to negatively impact one another.

 In those situations, it is not always obvious what to do.
-In this article, we'll evaluate our options for one particular scenario:
+So, let's  evaluate our options based on the following scenario:

-Company A has many applications that are under active development / support.
-Every application has a team working on it, responsible for their own application and infrastructure.
-Source code is stored on premises and is not accessible via the internet.
-The company is in favor of using Azure DevOps Pipelines to manage their release process for Azure deployments.
+Company A is developing multiple applications.
+Every application is owned by a team, and that team is responsible for application and infrastructure.
+Application source code is stored on premises and is not accessible via the internet.
+The company is using Azure DevOps Pipelines to manage their release process for Azure deployments.

 >**Introduction to Azure DevOps**: [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/user-guide/what-is-azure-devops?view=azure-devops) is a Microsoft service, offering end-to-end capabilities required for software development teams.
 Azure DevOps focusses on application development teams and is used by enterprises and individual users.
 >Azure DevOps consists of a set of services, ranging from [Repos](https://azure.microsoft.com/services/devops/repos/) that store and version your source code, via [Pipelines](https://azure.microsoft.com/services/devops/pipelines/) that allow for hosting your CI/CD process, planning project activities and track progression via [Boards](https://azure.microsoft.com/services/devops/boards/) and [Test Plans](https://azure.microsoft.com/en-us/services/devops/test-plans/) and distribute versions of your project and its components as [Artifacts](https://azure.microsoft.com/en-us/services/devops/artifacts/).